FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 We can create labels for any elements in the document and then refer them anywhere in the document.
-\\label{labelname} command is used to create a lable for a particular element.
+<\\label{label-name}> command is used to create a label for a particular
-Then, to refer to that element with a lable \\ref{labelname} command is used.
+element.
+Then, to refer to that element with a label, <\\ref{label-name}> command is used.

-But, remember that when you compile the document first time you will see question marks instead of the element you have refered using lables.
+But, remember that when you compile the document first time, you will see question marks instead of the element you have referred using labels.
-Do not worry, you just have to compile the document once again to make the elements refered by labels to appear.
+Do not worry, you just have to compile the document once again to make the elements referred by labels to appear.

 So, whenever you use the labels & references remember to compile the document twice.

 ..
 L10

-{{{Show the slide 'Include Code'}}}
+{{{Show the slide 'Code Inclusion'}}}

 ..
 R10